fusionfabric/open-api-standard/Customization.md

           - string
           - number
       description:
-        description: allow to setup a description of the custom schema or a custom field.
+        description: a description of the custom schema or a custom field
         type: string
-      description:
+      title:
-        description: allow to setup a title  of the custom schema or a custom field
+        description: a title  of the custom schema or a custom field
         type: string
       required:
-        description:  this defines that the customization supports the keyword 'required'.
-That this keyword following json schema semantic must be an array of string
+        description:  defines which custom fields are required
         type: array
         items:
           type: string
       maxLength :
-        description:  support of maxLength constrains, only available at field level type : integer
+        description:  supports the maxLength constraint - only available at field level type : integer
       properties:
-        description:  it is the storage for the fields.
-It is following a recursive definition. some fields like $schema should be used only at top level, and not field level
+        description:  stores the fields and uses a recursive definition - some fields like $schema should be used only at top level and not at field level
         type: object
         additionalProperties:
           $ref: '#/definitions/customSchema'